moritz91/zilina/README.md

-sudo su - (switches to the root user) vi /etc/nginx/x-datalake.conf (type :wq to write the editor's buffer to disk and quit to exit the editor) update the port from 9999 to 8889 exit (switches back to your user)
+sudo su - (switches to the root user) vi /etc/nginx/x-datalake.conf (type :wq to write the editor's buffer to disk and quit to exit the editor) update the port from 9999 to 8889 comment out the rewrite statement (append # to the line) exit (switches back to your user)
 ```